LLM.js — Universal LLM Interface

 System Prompts

-Create agents that specialize at specific tasks using
+Tell models to specialize at specific tasks using llm.system(input).

 const llm = new LLM();